NickelTing/SunsOutBunsOut/README.md

 ### Running my-react-app (frontend)
 Locate the my-react-app folder by running ***cd SunsOutBunsOut/my-react-app*** or right clicking the my-react-app folder and select Open in Integrated Folder.
 Run ***npm run dev*** to run the project.
-(Note: This app does not use any specific styling library because a student ambassador in the discord servers says it is okay as long as it is visually appealling).
+(Note: This app does not use any specific styling library because a student ambassador in the discord servers says "This should be fine as long as your website still looks visually appealing and your styling is nicely arranged in your code.").

 ### About my project
 One thing about my project I are very proud of is the feature of managing the burgers without accessing the code.
 The user does not require the knowledge of TypeScript and C# to carry out CRUD operations on the burgers.
 The user only need to press buttons and enter new values, and the menu (which is intended for customer viewing) will display the updated burgers.